-We ask that reviewers do the following to ensure compliance with AGU’s Data Policy, which requires authors to include information on data availability regarding the paper.
+We strongly encourage reviewers do the following to ensure compliance with AGU’s Data Policy, which requires authors to include information on data availability regarding the paper.

 - Check any hyperlinks that have been provided in the Acknowledgments to verify the accessibility of data